-Camp trail) to the project area.
-The western access route heads south from Deadhorse along the Dalton Highway to a location south of where the TransAlaska Pipeline System (TAPS) goes underground at about Milepost 12.5.
+The proposed access route to the project area is south from Deadhorse following along the Dalton Highway to a location south of where the Trans Alaska Pipeline System (TAPS) goes underground at about Milepost 12.5.
+After crossing TAPS, the route will head west crossing the Kuparuk River and enter the project area.
+This is the same route Global used to access the Schrader Bluff area during the 2013-2014 winter season.